the-Jinxist/golang-backend-masterclass/README.md

 - Creating a list of anonymous structs kinda caught me off guard, anonymous structs containing anonymous functions too lol
 - made sure the forloop uses all the vales from each item in the list of test cases.
 - Created a new main_test.go file so we can remove the verbose logs that gin keeps giving us

+Day 19:

+We created the endpoint for creating transfers and wrote up a custom validator for Gin to check if the currency used in every transaction is supported by our simplebank.
+We also made sure to check for discrepancies in currencies for different accounts.
+Maybe I will whip up a transfer rate someday sha.
+Something to think about